GSG-G8/applicants-system/README.md

 5- Add the applicant's profile page that displays the completed steps and topics.

-6- Enable applicants to modify his information before application final submitting.
+6- Enable applicants to modify their information before  submitting.

 7- create an announcement tab to be displayed for the applicants.

-8- add discord channel links for applicants and clarify how they can use it to get answers.

-9- make admin's dashboard that shows all applications and checks submitted ones, also he can filter applications according to its cohort and other data.
+8- make admin's dashboard that shows all applications and checks submitted ones, also he can filter applications according to its cohort and other data.